Why Are U.S. Troops Staying in Syria? The Trump Administration Won’t Say

 The letters were written in response to an inquiry from Virginia Senator Tim Kaine asking Secretary of State Rex Tillerson and Secretary of Defense James Mattis to explain the administration’s intentions in Syria and how it justified its authority for carrying them out, the New York Times reported on Thursday.

-Among other things, Kaine wanted to know whether the administration was contemplating keeping U.S. forces in these countries in order to combat Iran, citing a December story in the Wall Street Journal in which unnamed officials indicated that this was indeed its emerging strategy.
+Among other things, Kaine wanted to know whether the administration was contemplating keeping U.S. forces in these countries in order to combat Iran, citing a December story in The Wall Street Journal in which unnamed officials indicated that this was indeed its emerging strategy.
 Tillerson also hinted at this strategic angle in a speech last month in which he said our goals in Syria included preventing ISIS and Al Qaeda from regrouping there, supporting the U.N. process for peace and political reform, and curbing the influence of Iran.

-In their responses to Kaine, written by David Trachtenberg, the deputy undersecretary of defense for policy, and Mary K. Waters, the assistant secretary of state for legislative affairs, the two departments asserted that the continued threat from ISIS and international law provided all the legal rationale the administration required to commit American troops to these conflicts for.
+In their responses to Kaine, written by David Trachtenberg, the deputy undersecretary of Defense for policy, and Mary K. Waters, the assistant secretary of State for legislative affairs, the two departments asserted that the continued threat from ISIS and international law provided all the legal rationale the administration required to commit American troops to these conflicts.

-In the Pentagon’s response to Kaine, deputy undersecretary of defense for policy David Trachtenberg asserted that the 2001 Authorization for Use of Military Force against Al Qaeda and the 2002 AUMF greenlighting the war in Iraq continued to give the executive branch the authority to fight ISIS in both countries.
+In the Pentagon’s response to Kaine, Deputy Undersecretary of Defense for Policy David Trachtenberg asserted that the 2001 Authorization for Use of Military Force against Al Qaeda and the 2002 AUMF green lighting the war in Iraq continued to give the Executive branch the authority to fight ISIS in both countries.

 The U.S. is not targeting other militias or organizations, including Shia militia groups or Iranian proxies, Trachtenberg wrote, while the administration does not claim authority to attack Syrian government forces or allied militias under the 2001 AUMF, but has carried out strikes on these entities under its authority to counter threats to U.S. forces and our partners.

-In the other letter, Mary K. Waters, the assistant secretary of state for legislative affairs, argues that the U.S. has the right to use force in Iraq by the consent of the Iraqi government, whereas in Syria, it is acting “in the collective self-defense of Iraq (and other States) and in U.S. national self-defense.”
+In the other letter, Mary K. Waters, the assistant secretary of State for legislative affairs, argues that the U.S. has the right to use force in Iraq by the consent of the Iraqi government, whereas in Syria, it is acting “in the collective self-defense of Iraq (and other States) and in U.S. national self-defense.”
 These self-defense activities include “the use of force to defend U.S., Coalition, and U.S.-supported partner forces from any threats from the Syrian Government and pro-Syrian Government forces.”

-Both letters dodged Kaine’s questions about the administration’s long-term intentions in Syria with regard to shifting its strategy toward the containment or confrontation of Iran, or forcing Syrian President Bashar al-Assad to engage in political negotiations to resolve the intractable civil war.
+Both letters dodged Kaine’s questions about the administration’s long-term intentions in Syria with regard to shifting its strategy toward the containment or confrontation of Iran, or forcing Syrian president Bashar al-Assad to engage in political negotiations to resolve the intractable civil war.

-The theory that the 2001 AUMF gives the executive branch authority for counterterrorism operations in the Middle East more than a decade later, and against an entity that did not exist at the time, was first advanced under the Obama administration to justify its intervention against ISIS in 2014 and has underpinned the ongoing U.S. presence in Syria every since.
+The theory that the 2001 AUMF gives the Executive branch authority for counterterrorism operations in the Middle East more than a decade later, and against an entity that did not exist at the time, was first advanced under the Obama administration to justify its intervention against ISIS in 2014 and has underpinned the ongoing U.S. presence in Syria ever since.
 Constitutional law experts of all political stripes, as well as members of Congress from both parties, have said they regard this theory as highly dubious.

 As disconcerting as it is that the administration continues to deploy soldiers in Syria with no authorization from Congress and asserts that no such authorization is required, it is also refusing to give straight answers about its objectives there.
 Then again, that makes us no different than every other belligerent in the Syrian conflict: Claiming to be just fighting terrorists has been a standard refrain for a while now in Damascus, Moscow, Ankara, Tehran, and Jerusalem as well, even when ulterior motives are plain to see.